Spectacular, beautiful Ironbridge

 Constructed of solid iron girders supported on two stone abutments, the Iron Bridge represented a major turning-point in the industrial revolution.
 Abraham Darby and his family had always operated a small ferry at the site and Abraham's grandson proposed the idea of building a river bridge from iron process through a method they had pioneered.
 Once built, it became a symbol of progress and technical mastery and people travelled from all over the world to see it, including engineers, iron industry magnates, artists and spies from other companies, intent on finding out about this man-made wonder.
 It was an overnight tourist attraction.
 Prior to this point bridges had always been made in stone or wood.
 At Ironbridge a toll-keeper was employed to collect money from people crossing the bridge from 6am to 9pm each day.
 Those attempting to cross by any other means once it was in operation were fined.
 However, it later became quite cheap to cross the river because tolls could only be increased by Parliament, which is why, until 1950, pedestrians were still only being charged a halfpenny to cross.

-The nine Ironbridge Gorge Museums tell this momentous story and offer a chance to step back to a time when the pounding of steam hammers and clatter of horses hooves on cobbles were commonplace.
+The ten Ironbridge Gorge Museums tell this momentous story and offer a chance to step back to a time when the pounding of steam hammers and clatter of horses hooves on cobbles were commonplace.

 Get a "Passport Ticket" and you will get twelve months unlimited day time admission to all 10 museums.
 Then at any time after the first twelve months you can return once to visit any museums that you missed.